1. Funding

 ggbooks.ca logo

-The Canada Council for the Arts celebrates the best in literature from Canada: its Governor General’s Literary Awards recognize finalists and winners in seven categories, in both official languages, for readers of all ages.
+The Canada Council for the Arts celebrates the most notable in literature from Canada: its Governor General’s Literary Awards recognize finalists and winners in seven categories, in both official languages, for readers of all ages.

 The Awards

-The Governor General's Literary Awards recognize Canada's best English- and French-language books in each of the following seven categories: Fiction, Non-fiction, Poetry, Drama, Young People’s Literature – Text, Young People’s Literature – Illustrated Books and Translation (from French to English and vice versa).
+The Governor General's Literary Awards recognize Canada's most notable English- and French-language books in each of the following seven categories: Fiction, Non-fiction, Poetry, Drama, Young People’s Literature – Text, Young People’s Literature – Illustrated Books and Translation (from French to English and vice versa).

 Eligibility